teiniker/teiniker-lectures-arduino/basics/serial/README.md

 The `Serial` object is very useful for **sending information back from the Arduino board to the PC**.
 Sensor-signal values can be written as well as **debug information**.

+# Examine C Data Types

+The data types in C have **different sizes** (number of bytes used for representation) **on different platforms**.

+We can use the serial port to determine the size of C data types on the Arduino platform.

 _Example:_ [Tinkercad: Serial Types](https://www.tinkercad.com/things/gUoxB4xOBp1)

+In order to be able to exchange C code more easily between different platforms, one should use the **C standard types**.

 _Example:_ [Tinkercad: Serial Standard-Types](https://www.tinkercad.com/things/22O87tJn9Mm)